 • Plan for the full year of child care.
 Your child care needs may be different in the summer than during the school year.

-• Be sure to get a schedule of the days that your provider will be closed since you will need to make your own alternate care arrangements.
+• Be sure to get a schedule of the days that your provider will be closed since you will need to make other arrangements.

-• Review all of your provider’s policies and make sure that you understand their rules on situations such as late pickup of your child(ren), termination of services and substitute care arrangements.
+• Review all of your provider’s policies and make sure that you understand their rules on different situations and your rights and responsibilities, such as late pickup and termination of services.

 • Providers all charge different rates.
 Make sure you know what your provider charges and what CCAP will cover on your behalf.
-If your provider’s cost of care is more than the maximum allowable rate the state will pay, you will have to pay the difference.
+If your provider’s rate is more than the maximum allowable rate the state will pay, you will have to pay the difference.
+This is called an overage.
+This overage is separate from the copay and other fees your child care provider charges for specific purposes (e.g., field trips and late fees).
+Overages and/or any other fees are owed directly to your chosen provider.

 • Know that you can choose another provider at any time; however, you must notify your CCR&R and your current provider 10 calendar days before the change.
-Payments cannot be made to two providers for the same period of service.
+CCAP payments cannot be made to two providers for the same period of service.

 Download a printable checklist to use when looking for a child care or early learning program.